-10. Nature and extent of risks arising from financial instruments
+9. Nature and extent of risks arising from financial instruments

-The Company's financial instruments consist of cash, sales tax receivable, loan receivable, loans payable to related parties, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, sales tax receivable, and accounts payable and accrued liabilities.
 The fair values of financial assets and financial liabilities approximate their carrying amounts due to the short-term maturity of the instruments.